samuelrieder/jaswig.github.io/_posts/2017-04-11-1-procent-for-the-planet.markdown

 shareTaglineUrl: "http://www.jaswig.be"
 ---

 We all have a responsibility towards the planet.
 As individuals but also as a business.
-This means Jaswig needs to become a sustainable entity.
+This means Jaswig has a responsibility towards the planet and that is why we are part of 1 % of the planet!
 <!--more-->

 ## 1. Why

-We all have a responsibility towards the planet.
-As individuals but also as a business.
-This means Jaswig needs to become a sustainable entity.

-We see Jaswig the company as a kind of individual.
-An individual that we can shape according to our beliefs and values in such a way that we think it will be sustainable (in the broadest meaning of the word: financially, ecologically and socially).
+Jaswig is an entity that we can shape according to our beliefs and values.
+We should shape it in such a way that it is sustainable (in the broadest meaning of the word: financially, ecologically and socially).
 For the ecological sustainability we didn’t only want to invest in the best possible materials, factories and design.
-We wanted to do more as we still have a large impact on the world even if we try to do things as good as possible.
+We wanted to do more, as we still have a large impact on the world even if we try to do things as good as possible.
 This is why we choose to be a part of 1% for the planet http://www.onepercentfortheplanet.org/.

 ## 2. What